 Digital platforms are effective for training and have various useful features, such as virtual labs and interactive learning modules.
 Organizations can adopt these platforms in their learning ecosystem to provide on-demand, high-quality training.

-4. Encouraging a Culture of Continuous Learning
+4. Foster a Culture of Continuous Learning

 Creating a learning culture requires leadership and clear messages about skill development's importance.
 Organizations can foster continuous learning for employees by celebrating milestone achievements in acquiring skills, incorporating aspects of learning in performance reviews, and offering incentives for applying learning.